Many investors looking to identify strong Canadian dividend stocks head to Canadian financials.

 Do they really need to be?
 Especially with a stock like The Bank of Montreal (TSE:BMO), a Canadian Big 5 Bank that has paid uninterrupted dividends for more than 190 years, the longest streak in the country.

-There is certainly reasons to be weary, and also reasons to like this company right now.
+There is certainly reasons to be weary, and also reasons to buy this Canadian stock right now.
 Without further ado, let’s dive in to this popular Canadian bank, starting with its dividend.

 Bank of Montreal (TSE:BMO) company information

 The Bank of Montreal is a diversified financial-services provider with four primary segments: Capital Markets, Wealth Management, P&C Banking, and Canadian P&C Banking.